Skip to content

 Agents use a Large Language Model (LLM) to reason, plan, and execute actions to achieve a specific goal, often interacting with Tools.
 They augment LLMs to go beyond just generating text by enabling them to perform tasks and solve problems proactively.

-Enola lets you create agents declaratively in YAML or JSON (and maybe TextProto later), based on its Agent Schema.
+Enola lets you easily create ‘opinionated’ (“only one way to do it”) No Code agents declaratively in YAML or JSON (and maybe TextProto later), based on its Agent Schema.

 Check out the tutorial!